 April is a Ph.D. student at the School of Information at the University of Michigan, advised by Professor Steve Oney and Professor Christopher Brooks.
 With the growing complexity and interdisciplinary of the data science field, data science workers must embrace effective collaboration to improve the quality and efficiency of the work.
 Her work aims to understand different collaboration needs and challenges around data science, and design better programming tools to support collaborative data science.
 April received her B.Eng. in Computer Science from Zhejiang University and M.Sc. degree in Computer Science from Simon Fraser University, where her Masters thesis investigated non-programmers learning computational literacy.

-Ge is an incoming PhD student at the University of Michigan School of Information, advised by Steve Oney.
+Ashley is a PhD student at the University of Michigan School of Information, advised by Steve Oney.
 She is generally interested in designing online collaboration tools for groups of people to work with different skill sets and domain expertise.
 Currently, she is working around collaborative programming tools for data science and CS education, including computational notebook branching and version control in collaboration.
-Ge will receive her B.S. in Computer Science from Peking University in July, 2021.
-Before joining UMSI, she "visited" the University of Washington, working closely with Tim Althoff and Amy Zhang.
+Ashley received her B.S. in Computer Science from Peking University in July, 2021.

-Yan is currently a postdoctoral researcher at the University of Toronto, working with Tovi Grossman.
+Yan is an Assistant Professor of Computer Science at Virginia Tech.
 Yan earned his PhD at the University of Michigan, advised by Dr. Steve Oney.
+After his Ph.D., he was a postdoctoral researcher at the University of Toronto, working with Tovi Grossman.
 His research aims to leverage human computation and machine intelligence to effectively solve complex tasks that require domain expertise, such as software development, video curation.
-He studies problems that users face with existing tools and methods, and builds computational systems to assist users via efficient collaboration and hybrid crowd-machine workflow.
+He studies problems that users face with existing tools and methods, and builds computational systems to assist users via efficient collaboration and hybrid crowd-machine workflows.